DiligentGraphics/DiligentSamples/Tutorials/Tutorial22_HybridRendering/readme.md

 ## Metal ray tracing

-All shaders are written in HLSL that can be used by DirectX12 and Vulkan backends directly.
+All shaders are written in HLSL and can be used by DirectX12 and Vulkan backends directly.
 For compatibility with Metal and MSL, we use [a wrapper](assets/RayQueryMtl.fxh) on top of Metal `raytracing::intersector<...>` that emulates the `RayQuery` functionality.
 The wrapper supports a minimal set of functions that are needed in this tutorial.
 In particular, there is no support for non-opaque objects that require iterating through multiple intersections.
 Note that instead of using a builtin `RayQuery::CommittedObjectToWorld4x3()`, as in the previous